-What are the best kids games on PlayStation 4?
+What are the best games for kids on PlayStation 4?
 When most people talk about PS4, they're thinking about its (brilliant) range of games aimed at an older audience.
-However, what's somewhat underplayed is the console's extensive variety of games for kids and families.
-There are just as many games for children as there are for adults, and many of them are enjoyable regardless of age.
-Whether they're easy to play games for youngsters or titles that allow kids and parents to play together, PS4 is an untapped family friendly treasure trove.
-Here's what we believe to be 20 of the best games for kids on Sony's console.
+However, what's somewhat underplayed is the console's extensive variety of games for children and families.
+There are just as many games for youngsters as there are for adults, and many of them are enjoyable regardless of age.
+Whether they're easy to play games for kids or titles that allow children and parents to play together, PS4 is an untapped family friendly treasure trove.
+Here's what we believe to be 25 of the best games for kids on Sony's console.

 Don’t let the title put you off!
 This is golf – but it ain’t all flat caps and Burberry.
 Clap-Hanz’s take on the world’s most boring sport is fast-paced, vibrant, and action-packed.
 With a simplistic control scheme but bags of gameplay depth, this cute and colourful sports game lives up to its name of being for, well, everyone.
 And yes, that includes your little’uns.